Best Day Hiking Backpack: 2023 10 Top Models

 Best Hydration Daypack

 This incredibly well-designed pack is a true ticker of boxes.
-In addition to its hydration-compatible design, it’s also one of the most comfortable packs in our review, second only to the Osprey Stratos 24 for comfort.
+In addition to its hydration-compatible design, it’s one of the most comfortable packs in our review, second only to the Osprey Stratos 24 for comfort.

 The Citro and Juno have an alloy steel frame that provides additional load support without adding noticeably to the pack’s weight – ideal for longer hikes with heftier loads.
 It also uses a VaporSpan ventilated suspension system and moisture-wicking mesh straps to help keep you dry when temps are high.